fitomad/openai-dotnet/README.md

     - Translation
     - Transcription
 - Moderation
+- Models

 ## OpenAI API key storage recommendations

 ### User secrets

+This is the recommended storage system for development.
+For a detailed information about the usage of this storage system, please refer to [Safe storage of app secrets in development in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=linux) article.

 ```cs
 var configuration = new ConfigurationBuilder()